-Do you know that a clean home is one of the best defenses against sickness, flu, virus, or COVID-19?
-A clean house protects you and your family from illness and helps your mental health.
+Do you know that a clean home is one of the best defenses against sickness, flu, viruses, or COVID-19?
+A clean house protects you and your family from illnesses and helps your mental health.
 But what about the opposite?
 Can a Dirty House Make You Sick?

 Why Can a Dirty House Make You Sick?